-In this article, we explore opening bids of one club and one diamond.
+In this article, we explore opening bids of 1 and 1.
 The focus will be on which minor to open.
 This might sound simple, but there are lots of issues.

 We'll start the discussion by examining a holding of 3-3 in the minors.
 Of course, this means you are 4-3 in the majors (with 5 spades or hearts, you'd open in the major).
 In "Standard," with 3-3 you "always" open 1.
 Is there an exception?
 Yes--with AKQ and 432, I would open 1.
 What about AK10 and Q43?
 While 1 could work better (especially if partner is on lead), I'd open 1.
 Other than when holding really lopsided honor differences, I prefer 1 on 3-3.
 That way, partner knows I have four diamonds if I open 1.

 What's this, you ask?
-Does 1 guarantee four cards?
+Does 1 guarantee 4+ cards?
 Just about.
 There is only one exception: 4=4=3=2.
 (The equal signs signify not just any 4-4-3-2 shape – but exactly in that order; 4 spades, 4 hearts, 3 diamonds and 2 clubs).
 So, a 1 opening is a 3-card suit only if you happen to have exactly two four-card majors and a doubleton club.
 When you open 1, you'll hold this exact shape only about 3% of the time.
-Accordingly, you should really assume that a 1contains 4 diamonds.
+Accordingly, you should really assume that a 1 opening contains 4+ diamonds.

 How many clubs should you assume for a 1 opener?
 While it can be made with only 3, the odds may surprise you: